Pope Alexander VI

-Pope Alexander VI (Alessandro VI, Alexandre VI, Alejandro VI; born Roderic Llançol i de Borja; epithet: Valentinus ("The Valencian"); c.
-1431 – 18 August 1503) was head of the Catholic Church and ruler of the Papal States from 11 August 1492 until his death in 1503.
+Pope Alexander VI (Note: Alessandro VI; Alexandre VI; Alejandro VI) (born Roderic de Borja y Llançol; (Note: Roderic Llançol i de Borja; Rodrigo Lanzol y de Borja; Rodrigo Borgia) c.
+143118 August 1503) was head of the Catholic Church and sovereign of the Papal States from 11 August 1492 until his death in 1503.

 Born into the prominent Borja family in Xàtiva in the Kingdom of Valencia under the Crown of Aragon (in present-day Spain), he was known as Roderic de Borja, and he is commonly referred to by the Italianized form as Rodrigo Borgia.
 He studied law at the University of Bologna.
 He was ordained deacon and made a cardinal in 1456 after the election of his uncle as Pope Callixtus III, and a year later he became vice-chancellor of the Catholic Church.
 He proceeded to serve in the Roman Curia under the next four popes, acquiring significant influence and wealth in the process.
 In 1492, Rodrigo was elected pope, taking the name Alexander VI.

 Alexander's papal bulls of 1493 confirmed or reconfirmed the rights of the Spanish crown in the New World following the finds of Christopher Columbus in 1492.
 During the second Italian war, Alexander VI supported his son Cesare Borgia as a condottiero for the French king.
 The scope of his foreign policy was to gain the most advantageous terms for his family.

 Alexander is one of the most controversial of the Renaissance popes, partly because he acknowledged fathering several children by his mistresses.
 As a result, his Italianized Valencian surname, Borgia, became a byword for libertinism and nepotism, which are traditionally considered as characterizing his pontificate.